-A Mighty Girl's top 40 books for children and teens about heroic girls and women of the Civil Rights Movement.
+A Mighty Girl's top 50 books for children and teens about heroic girls and women who fought for justice during the Civil Rights Movement.